victorjeman/victorjeman-website/data/posts/content/how-to-write-cleaner-css-when-implementing-a-responsive-design.md

 Are you a front-end developer, and does the following scenario sounds familiar?

-You start a project, and the universe was kind to you; there is a design.
+You start a project, and the universe was kind to you; there is a design!
 The design is only for desktop, though.
 There wasn’t enough time or money to create the mobile one.
+Still, you are excited and ready to start the work!

 Let’s say you need to implement the following design.